Atazanavir (By mouth)

 - Capsule: Swallow the capsule whole.
 Do not open it.

-- Powder: Mix oral powder with food (such as applesauce or yogurt) or a beverage (such as milk, infant formula, water) as instructed by your doctor or pharmacist.
-After mixing your medicine with food or liquid, use the mixture right away or up to 1 hour.
-Be sure to drink or swallow all of the mixture.
+- Powder: Mix oral powder with food (including applesauce or yogurt) or a beverage (including milk, infant formula, or water) as instructed by your doctor or pharmacist.
+After mixing your medicine with food or liquid, use the mixture right away or within 1 hour.
+Be sure to drink or swallow all of it.